-The home side - which failed in its efforts to qualify for the World Cup - initially enjoyed the upper hand, almost taking the lead when Erkan Zengin side-footed just over the crossbar.
+The hosts - who failed in their efforts to qualify for the World Cup - initially enjoyed the upper hand, almost taking the lead when Erkan Zengin side-footed just over the crossbar.

-Yet Belgium responded well and, suddenly attacking with purpose, came agonizingly close to breaking the deadlock when Kevin De Bruyne's precise curler rattled the woodwork.
+Yet Belgium responded well and, suddenly attacking with purpose, came agonisingly close to breaking the deadlock when Kevin De Bruyne's precise curler rattled the woodwork.

 It was all one-way traffic thereafter, with Kompany narrowly volleying over after meeting Dries Mertens' corner.

 Belgium did not have to wait much longer for an opener, however, as Lukaku picked up the ball 25 yards from goal and curled powerfully beyond Andreas Isaksson.